All Episodes

 I think he's doing something entirely different.

-He is appealing to the dumbest, the most uninformed, and what he's basically telling them is this court is going to take away your health care that I've given you.
+He is appealing to the dumbest, the most uninformed, and what he's basically telling them is, this court is going to take away your health care that I've given you.

-That's what he said, and he's counting on the dumb and the stupid to believe that, to not read any of these law professors who are correct.
+And he's counting on the dumb and the stupid to believe that, to not read any of these law professors who are correct.

 He doesn't care.